 Understand the Cabin Confinement Benefit

-Cabin confinement cover pays a daily benefit if you are confined to your cabin on medical advice.
+Cabin confinement cover pays a daily benefit if you are confined to your cabin on the ship doctor's orders.
 This compensates for missed port days and onboard activities.
-Check the daily rate, maximum number of days covered, and whether unused shore excursion costs are also reimbursed.
+Check the daily rate, the maximum number of days covered, and whether unused shore excursion costs are also reimbursed under the policy.

 5